-We couldn’t have been further away from the icy waters he was describing, here in the middle of the Andaman Sea, where the ocean was even warmer than the air.
+We couldn’t have been further away from the icy waters he was describing, here in the middle of the Andaman Sea, where the ocean was warmer than the air.
 As we were listening to him, I wonder what could possibly be so appealing about diving into a freezing lake and ask him as much.
-In all seriousness, he replied, with a shiver of pleasure in his voice: “It’s dark, cold, deep, and scary…like diving into a nightmare!”
+In all seriousness, he replied, with a shiver of delight: “It’s dark, cold, deep, and scary…like diving into a nightmare!”

 The rest of the people on the boat sat in silence.
 I was quite aware that we were excluding our fellow divers by speaking in German, and it was making me feel uncomfortable.
 I even responded once to a question in English, trying to nudge him towards a more convivial atmosphere, to which he replied “Auf Deutsch, bitte!” (“in German, please!”).

 Why did I care?
-Is it because I’m American and we are taught to create environments in which everyone can participate?
-Is it because I’m a woman, and we are conditioned to bring harmony and balance to interactions, to make everyone feel comfortable (an expectation, by the way, that only seems to be expected of women)?
-Or is it because this guy was hilarious and crazy, and everyone on this boat would have been having a great time if he were running the show in English?
+Was it because I’m American and we’re taught to create environments in which everyone can participate?
+Was it because I’m a woman, and we’re conditioned to bring harmony and balance to all interactions, to make everyone feel comfortable?
+Or is it because this guy was hilarious and crazy, and everyone on this boat would have been having a much more memorable time if he were running the show in English?